Shuffle Mamba: State Space Models with Random Shuffle for Multi-Modal Image Fusion: Introduction

 \textbf{Our Motivation.} Global modeling capabilities are essential in image restoration tasks because one of the core aspects of image restoration is to find useful information within the image to compensate for the missing data in the current patch.
 For a long time, CNN and ViT have been dominant architectures in computer vision, each with distinct advantages and limitations.
 CNNs are constrained by local receptive fields, which hinder their ability to model long-range dependencies.
-In contrast, ViT uses the self-attention mechanism to access a global receptive field but are burdened by quadratic computational complexity.
-Recently, structured state-space models have demonstrated enhanced capabilities in capturing long-term dependencies in sequence data while maintaining linear time complexity.
-Notably, Mamba has achieved significant strides in reducing inference latency and improving overall performance through selective state spaces and hardware-aware algorithms.
-With the introduction of vmamba~\cite{Vmamba} and Vision Mamba~\cite{VisionMamba}, there has been a growing interest in applying state-space models to visual tasks.
+In contrast, ViT uses the self-attention mechanism to access a global receptive field but is burdened by quadratic computational complexity.
+Structured state-space models have recently demonstrated enhanced capabilities in capturing long-term dependencies in sequence data while maintaining linear-time complexity.
+In particular, Mamba has made significant strides in reducing inference latency and improving overall performance through selective state spaces and hardware-aware algorithms.
+With the introduction of VMamba~\cite {Vmamba} and Vision Mamba~\cite{VisionMamba}, there has been a growing interest in applying state-space models to visual tasks.

-However, most current Mamba-based methods employ unidirectional SSMs, which endure certain limitations in their receptive field range due to their scanning approaches.
-Specifically, the receptive field is large for the initial portion of input patches but becomes significantly smaller for the latter portion, potentially compromising the model's global modeling capabilities.
-Moreover, dissimilar to the dependencies between token orders in language modeling, the non-causal nature of 2-D spatial information in images presents a considerable challenge for simple sequential scanning methods.
-Traditional strategies, such as flattening image patches and scanning them sequentially, may introduce biased local 2D dependencies, thereby undermining the model's ability to effectively identify spatial relationships.
+Most existing Mamba-based vision models adopt unidirectional or fixed scanning strategies to convert 2D spatial data into 1D sequences, which introduces fundamental limitations in receptive field modeling.
+Due to the sequential nature of state space models, earlier tokens typically benefit from broader receptive fields, while later tokens suffer from reduced context, leading to unbalanced global dependency modeling.
+Moreover, unlike the inherently causal structure of language, visual data is spatially non-causal and two-dimensional.
+Flattening image patches and scanning them sequentially disrupts spatial continuity, introduces orientation-specific biases, and hampers the modeling of local context.
+Prior studies, such as DgMamba~\cite{long2024dgmamba} and EAMamb~\cite{lin2025eamamba}, have shown that fixed scanning breaks adjacent pixel relations, while MambaIR~\cite{guo2024mambair} and MS-VMamba~\cite{shi2024msvmamba} demonstrate that such strategies lead to uneven receptive field distributions and long-range information decay.
+These issues persist even with multi-directional scanning, indicating that deterministic scanning orders inherently limit the spatial modeling capacity of Mamba-based frameworks.